-The commercial convection oven is the most common type of cooking equipment in commercial kitchens.
-Providing even heating and consistent results, these ovens are found in many foodservice operations, but are especially useful for baking, roasting, and even broiling.
+This is often the most common type of cooking equipment in commercial kitchens.
+They provide even heating and consistent results.

 NEW LOW PRICE

-An impinger oven speeds up cooking thanks to concentrated jets of hot air that surround foods in heat and break up the “halo” of cold air that can surround them.
-Most models in this category have simple conveyor operation, with a few fast-cooking deck ovens mixed in.
+An impinger oven speeds up cooking thanks to concentrated jets of hot air that surround foods in heat and break up the “halo” of cold air around them.

-A commercial rotisserie can serve as both cooking equipment and a merchandiser, providing slow and even cooking behind a glass door that offers customers a tantalizing look at the foods inside.
-Operation is fairly simple, since the oven rotates the food for even cooking and can be set to holding temperatures until the food is needed.
+A commercial rotisserie can serve as both cooking equipment and a merchandiser, providing slow and even cooking behind a glass door.

-A combi oven pairs convection cooking with steam, providing the benefits of both in one unit.
-The controls allow for operation of steam or convection cooking, as well as a combination of the two.
-Some models offer the opportunity for programming to automatically move from one setting to another.
+A combi pairs convection cooking with steam, providing the benefits of both in one unit.
+The controls allow for operation of steam or convection cooking.

 These provide one step above typical convection, with fans to circulate the hot air and shelf systems that revolve.

 A proofer is a combination of a proofing cabinet and a convection unit.
 This allows you to proof dough and then bake bread in one machine.